 How: Take the train.
 New York City’s Penn Station is a 3.5 hour ride on Amtrak’s Northeastern Regional from DC’s Union Station.
 Shave an hour off travel time on the more expensive Acela.

-What to do: Hit the theater for one or more shows on or off Broadway.
-Many theaters offer last minute discount tickets so stop by a day ahead, or wait for same day tickets in the often chilly TKTS line.
+What to do: Get a New York Pass for entry to over 100 attractions.
+Don’t miss the views from the Empire State Building.
+Catch a show on Broadway.
+You can also stop at theaters a day ahead to ask about last minute discount tickets, or wait for same day tickets in the often chilly TKTS line.
+Cruise to the Statue of Liberty.
 There are too many restaurant options to count, but one popular option is a meal at Eataly, the ode to all things Italian.
 The FlatIron Building and Washington Square Park offer great photo opps right across the street.
 Honor the sacrifice of first responders and civilians at the 9/11 Memorial & Museum.
 Be sure to visit the stunning Oculus, the new World Trade Center transportation hub.
 If the weather cooperates, take a walk on the High Line, our favorite urban park, and go ice skating at Bryant Park.

 Hop on A Plane for Warm Winter Getaways from Northern Virginia